Geonhee-LEE/geon.github.io/profile.md

 # Educational Background
 >  BS.
 Seoul National Univ. of Science and Technology.
 Dept. of Mechanical system design engineering.
 2018

->  The master´s course.
-Seoul National Univ. of Science and Technology.
-Dept. of Mechanical design robotics engineering
+>  MS. Seoul National Univ. of Science and Technology.
+Dept. of Mechanical design robotics engineering.
+2020